 - Homeowners with restrictive HOA covenants

 - Those who cannot afford to install rooftop solar

 Note: The Community Solar Program is for residential customers on the standard residential service rate only, and will be filled on a first-come, first-served basis.
 Due to limited availability, enrollment does not guarantee your participation, and acceptance into the program will be subject to verification by Georgia Power.
 You will be notified of program enrollment prior to your first Community Solar billing.
 If pre-enrollment exceeds availability, you will automatically be added to a waiting list.Contact Us

 Where are the Community Solar facilities?

-Georgia Power will be constructing a total of 3 MW of new solar facilities to supply the program.
-Two megawatts is in service near Athens, Georgia, with an additional 1 MW under development in Savannah, Georgia.
+Georgia Power will be constructing a total of 8 MW of new solar facilities to supply the program.
+Two megawatts is in service near Athens, Georgia , with additional facilities under development near Savannah and near Augusta.

 What does it cost?

 Georgia Power's Community Solar Program will cost $24.99 per 1 kilowatt (kW) block per month.
 A total of 3,000 blocks are available for subscription.
 All customers are eligible for one block, regardless of their monthly usage.
 There is a maximum of 10 blocks per customer.
 If a customer desires more than one block, the number of blocks he/she can subscribe to will be calculated by dividing the customer's average monthly energy consumption over the 12 months preceding enrollment by the estimated average production of a 1 kW block subscription (approximately 180 kWh per month).